nicolascalo/biomedical_data_pipelines/6_drug_screening_experiment_analysis/Readme.md

 Creating an analysis pipeline for the processing of individual drug screening experiments answering the following requirements:
 - Open source and free-to-use software ecosystem
-- Ease of use for users with limited skills in computers use but possibility of tuning the parameters of the analysis
+- Ease of use for users with limited skills in computers use, but option to tune the parameters of the analysis
 - Reproducibility of the analysis and traceability of the raw data
 - Automated data processing and interactive display of the results